 At Joseph Turner Primary School we aim to provide an exciting and engaging curriculum which will inspire children to nurture a passion for learning.
 We firmly believe the driving force behind the delivery of an interesting, creative curriculum is a clear focus on delivering excellent teaching and learning which ensures children engage in a range of learning experiences which are challenging, real life and meaningful.
 This enriches the education experiences of all children in our school to ensure that they become lifelong learners.

-Joseph Turner Primary School is committed to meeting the requirements of the National Primary Curriculum in a fun, challenging and holistic way.
+Joseph Turner Primary School is committed to meeting the requirements of the National Primary Curriculum in a fun, challenging and holistic way where learning is connected by careful teacher planning to meet the needs of the pupils.
 Teachers and support staff have received training in all areas of the curriculum.
 At school, we utilise and adapt the Edison Learning Connected Curriculum to meet the needs of our pupils and the ever changing challenges that they will encounter both in school and out of school.
 Our curriculum is underpinned by the National Curriculum (2014) and we enhance this with planned opportunities that make up the wider school curriculum.
-Learning is always exciting and in a meaningful context for children.
+Learning is always exciting and set in meaningful contexts for the children.
 The rehearsal and application of skills learned in the core subject areas is a key feature of the curriculum.
-We also utilse wider curriculum opportunities to give children the chance to hone and practice previously learnt skills in a much greater depth.
+We also utilse wider curriculum opportunities to give children the chance to hone and practice previously learnt skills.

 The Primary National Curriculum aims to:

 - Promote the spiritual, moral, cultural, mental and physical development of pupils at our school and of society.

 - Prepare our pupils for the opportunities, responsibilities and experiences of later life.

 - Provide our pupils with an introduction to the essential knowledge they need to be educated citizens.

 - Introduce our pupils to the best that has been thought and said, and helps them engender an appreciation of human creativity and achievement.